ahmedabdelkarim/CoreTransition/README.md

 2. Update local pod repo using command `pod repo update` or `pod repo update trunk`.
 3. Open Terminal from your project folder, and run commad `pod init`.
 4. Add `pod 'CoreTransition'` inside Podfile, and run `pod install`.
+5. Use the framework like the code below, and call `dismiss(animated: true)` in the preseted view.

 # Code Example
 ```swift